College Disha

 • Six Main Subjects

-• 6 Subjects (MATHS, SCIENCE, SOCIAL SCIENCE, ENGLISH) + 1 extra language+1 local language
+• 6 Subjects (MATHS, SCIENCE, SOCIAL SCIENCE, ENGLISH) + 1 extra language + 1 local language

-So, students belonging to the UP Board have to study for a longer period as they have 6 subjects to study, whereas, students belonging to the CBSE Board take less time to study as they have 5 subjects to study which makes a huge difference.
+So, basically, students belonging to the UP Board have to study for a longer period as they have 6 subjects to study, whereas, students belonging to the CBSE Board take less time to study as they have 5 subjects to study that makes a huge difference.
 By saving their time they can use it for doing their further preparations.

-Reasoning- Analytical skills or Ratta/ Rote Learning
+3. Reasoning - Analytical skills or Ratta/ Rote Learning

 CBSE Board